-Even in India itself there are many languages are spoken and Muslims may also greet or wish Eid Mubarak in many languages like Malayalam, Telugu, Bengali, Tamil, Sindhi, Kannada, Gujarati, Punjabi, Marathi, Odia etc. Whatever the language is the greeting usually from the heart.
-This is the day of Eid when many people feel happy and expresses it too.
-Many parents may also buy gifts for their children, Muslims may also donate some money to the needy and poor people as they may also celebrate the happiness of the Eid.
-Muslims do many good deeds on the occasion of Eid including charity etc. But doing good deeds is not only restricted to day(s) of Eid, but good deeds shall be done throughout life.
+Even in India itself there are many languages are spoken and Muslims may also greet or wish Eid Mubarak in many languages like Malayalam, Telugu, Bengali, Tamil, Sindhi, Kannada, Gujarati, Punjabi, Marathi, Odia, etc. Whatever the language is the greeting usually from the heart.
+This is the day of Eid when many people feel happy and express it too.
+Many parents may also buy gifts for their children, Muslims may also donate some money to the needy and poor people as they may also celebrate the happiness of Eid.
+Muslims do many good deeds on the occasion of Eid including charity etc. But doing good deeds is not only restricted to the day(s) of Eid, but good deeds shall be done throughout life.

 Many relatives who may be unhappy with their other relatives due to their personal differences may also ask for forgiveness and tries to clear all misunderstandings and meet on the blessed occasion of Eid.
 There is a famous quote in Urdu/Hindi we may hear/listen to on the day of Eid which is ‘Eid ka din to Dushman Bhi gale mil hain’ which means ‘even the enemies hug each other on the occasion of eid’.
 So, if you have any misunderstandings with your relatives, go clear it and meet with your Muslim brothers or sisters.
 If it’s more time for Eid, then please don’t wait to clear misunderstandings because life has no guarantee.
 We also wish you a Happy Eid from our side also.